NY International Auto Show canceled due delta variant concerns

-NEW YORK — The New York International Auto Show (NYIAS) has become a casualty of the fast-spreading coronavirus delta variant.
+NEW YORK (WPIX) — The New York International Auto Show has become a casualty of the fast-spreading coronavirus delta variant.

 Show organizers said Wednesday that they’ve decided to cancel it this year, a little over two weeks before the scheduled start.